mattbellis/Siena-College-CSIS-200/README.md

 The pace of the course will be dictated by how well the majority of the class is developing competency with the material.
 However, you should always feel free to plow ahead on your own!
 There are a ton of great [resources](https://github.com/mattbellis/Siena-College-CSIS-200/blob/master/RESOURCES.md) out there and you can always learn a lot from self-guided study.

 ### Python
-* Working with Python (command line, IDLE).
+* Working with Python (the interpreter, command line, IDLE).
 Assignment.
 Printing.
   * [Lecture notes](https://github.com/mattbellis/Siena-College-CSIS-200/blob/master/lectures/LECTURE_printing_and_assignments.py).
 * IPython/Jupyter notebooks
   * Lecture notes